-Enact thoughtful, bipartisan reforms: to marriage-based immigration laws that currently permit children to sponsor/be sponsored on fiancé(e)/spouse visas;; to leverage the federal government's power to convene key actors and promote model approaches in order to drive and guide reforms at the state level.
+Enact thoughtful, bipartisan reforms to marriage-based visa statutes that currently permit children to sponsor/be sponsored on fiancé(e)/spouse visas and leverage the federal government's power to convene key actors and promote model approaches in order to guide and drive reforms at the state level.

-FOR THE 20 STATES AND DC THAT HAVE NOT YET PASSED ANY REFORM
+FOR THE 16 STATES AND DC THAT HAVE NOT YET PASSED ANY REFORM

-All 20 states, plus Washington DC, urgently need to enact bills to end marriage before age 18.
+All 16 states, plus Washington DC, urgently need to enact bills to end marriage before age 18.
 Among these, the highest priorities are:

-- the states with the highest numbers of children married in recent years, as revealed by marriage license data24 - the 8 states that have no age floor - the 2 states that have a low age floor (below age 16) - the 4 states that maintain an exception that lowers the age floor in case of pregnancy - the states and DC in which a judge is never involved - the states in which judges are involved only superficially - any state that has a toxic combination of the above factors, which puts girls at heightened risk
+- the states with the highest numbers of children married in recent years, as revealed by marriage license data24 - the 5 states that have no age floor: California, Mississippi, New Mexico, Oklahoma, and Washington - the 2 states that have a low age floor (below age 16): Hawaii and Kansas

+- the 4 states that maintain an exception that lowers the age floor in case of pregnancy: Arkansas, Maryland, New Mexico, and Oklahoma - the states and DC in which a judge is never involved - the states in which judges are involved only superficially - any state that has a toxic combination of the above factors, which puts girls at heightened risk